pikatchu/closedsource/book/0160-lacrosse.md

 Standing just behind him, watching from a distance, was the Rector.

-His expression was unreadable, but there was no mistaking the tension in his posture.
+He didn’t look happy, tension evident in his posture.

 Without a word, the Rector turned and walked away.